[Film screening] Hidden life: Testimonies of Venezuelans in Aruba and Curaçao

 Hidden Life premiered in March 2025 at the Movies that Matter Festival in The Hague.

-• Hans Hermans, co-producer and co-director of the documentary
+- Hans Hermans, co-producer and co-director of Hidden Life, ICU documentaries

-• Dr Narin Idriz, senior researcher Asser Institute
+- Dr Narin Idriz, senior researcher at the Asser Institute

-This event will be moderated by tv presenter and programme maker Nadia Moussaid.
+This event will be moderated by journalist and programme maker Nadia Moussaid.

 They will discuss the film and the broader context, and you are invited to take part in the conversation during the Q&A session and the networking reception.